Fairfax County High School Student Wins Conservation Scholarship Prize

 Katrina White, a recent graduate from James Madison High School is an exceptional student dedicated to conservation.
 Her dedication was honored by the Virgina Association of Soil and Water Conservation Districts Educational Foundation with a $1,000 scholarship to help support her as she goes on to study Environmental Engineering at Yale University in the fall.
 Katrina became involved with the Northern Virginia Soil and Water Conservation District in 7th grade when she became a certified stream monitor.
 We are proud of her achievements and wish her all the best!

-The Educational Foundation of the Virginia Association of Soil and Water Conservation Districts annually offers several $1,000 scholarships to graduating high school seniors for college study.
+The Educational Foundation of the Virginia Association of Soil and Water Conservation Districts annually offers four $1,000 scholarships to graduating high school seniors or college freshmen for college study.
 The scholarships support studies related to natural resource conservation.
-Applications must arrive at the NVSWCD office by March 8, 2019.
-Applications for students who reside in Fairfax County must be submitted to the Northern Virginia Soil and Water Conservation District, which will select one student for consideration by the state committee.
+Applications must arrive at the NVSWCD office by March 11, 2020.
+Applications for students who reside or study in Fairfax County must be submitted to the Northern Virginia Soil and Water Conservation District, which will select one student for consideration by the state committee.

 - To promote the education of Virginia citizens in technical fields associated with natural resource conservation and environmental protection.

 - To give financial support to students majoring or showing a strong desire to major in a course curriculum related to natural resource conservation and/or environmental studies.